Federal actions on the overdose crisis

 - creating the Canadian Drug Analysis Centre to profile and analyze synthetic drug samples

-- supporting the Canadian Drug and Substance Watch, a surveillance tool that uses multiple data sources to offer insights into drug trends, by sharing laboratory confirmatory analysis data on new and emerging psychoactive substances
+- delivering the Canadian Drug and Substance Watch, a surveillance tool that uses multiple data sources to offer insights into drug trends, by sharing laboratory confirmatory analysis data on new and emerging psychoactive substances

 - launching the National Wastewater Drug Surveillance dashboard, making provincial- and territorial-level wastewater surveillance data publicly available